BrendonMadison/ILCMCFit/README.md

 2.)
 Improve fit minimization<br />
 3.)
 Better characterize GP data for different GP settings<br />
 4.)
 Try to determine what the artifact/resolution looking feature in the upper tail region of the (1-sqrt(s)/250)^(1/eta) distribution in the ILCSOFT data is.<br />
 5.)
-Try to edit code to be feasibly to run on a computing cluster.
+Try to edit code to be feasible to run on a computing cluster.
 This could be a solution to improving the minimization... just brute force on a cluster haha<br />